 1. The Council supports the need for improvements to M25 Junction 28 (Brook Street roundabout).
 Evidence and extensive local experience shows that this junction is heavily congested.
-This not only delays journeys but also has a negative impact on the local and national economy.
+This not only delays journeys but also has a negative impact on Brentwood, and both the local and national economies.